ber2/pyday2020-counting-votes-with-dask/README.md

 ## Video for the talk

-The talk will be published in the [PyBCN Youtube channel](https://www.youtube.com/channel/UCEhI2CfdT5--TYq47K4en4A).
-A more precise link will be made available after the event.
+The video for the talk is available [here](https://www.youtube.com/watch?v=KOpW86J56CU).

 ## Slides for the talk